pintergreg/software-engineering/lectures/09_interfaces.md

 IDEs can parse the deprecation decorators and show to the developer during work

-# NASA lost a 327 Million Dollar Mission
+# a 327 Million Dollar interface miscommunication

-NASA and Lockheed Martin mixed up units for the Mars Climate Orbiter
+NASA and Lockheed Martin mixed up units for the Mars Climate Orbiter (1999)

 :::::::::::: {.columns}
 ::::::::: {.column width="60%" .mt-1}